Justice Department sues TikTok, accusing the company of illegally collecting children's data

 In March, a person with the matter had told the AP the FTC’s investigation was also looking into whether TikTok violated a portion of federal law that prohibits “unfair and deceptive” business practices by denying that individuals in China had access to U.S. user data.

-Those allegations were not included in the complaint, which is seeking civil penalties and injunctive relief.
+Those allegations were not included in the complaint, which is asking the court to fine the companies and enter a preliminary injunction to prevent future violations.

+Other social media companies have also come under fire for how they’ve handled children’s data.

+In 2019, Google and YouTube agreed to pay a $170 million fine to settle allegations that the popular video site had illegally collected personal information on children without their parents’ consent.